javascript-tutorial/en.javascript.info/9-regular-expressions/09-regexp-groups/article.md

 ## Non-capturing groups with ?:

-Sometimes we need parentheses to correctly apply a quantifier, but we don't want the contents in results.
+Sometimes we need parentheses to correctly apply a quantifier, but we don't want their contents in results.

 A group may be excluded by adding `pattern:?:` in the beginning.